8 minutes of reading

 1. Cobalt is a highly requested metal for green technologies driving the energy transition.
 80% of cobalt is consumed in the manufacture of lithium-ion batteries.

-3. There are many risks associated with this metal:
+3. There are many other risks associated with this metal: